Top-rated movers to make your Columbia to San Diego move easy

 - San Diego’s population is about 915% greater than Columbia.

-- San Diego's public transportation has a score of 6 out of 10 versus Columbia's lower score of 5.
+- San Diego’s public transportation score of 6 out of 10 is higher than Columbia’s score of 5.

 - San Diego is more walkable than Columbia with a score of 53 out of 100 vs Columbia’s 35 out of 100.

 - With a score of 43 out of 100, San Diego is more bike-friendly than Columbia, which has a score of 35 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - San Diego’s crime rate is higher than Columbia with a score of 39.83 compared to Columbia’s 3.0.
 This means that San Diego neighborhoods are safer than 39.83% of all U.S. neighborhoods, and Columbia neighborhoods are safer than 3.0%.